treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 Something that people seem to miss with alternative layouts---even people designing them---is that a layout is much more than just where the alpha characters goes.

-I've spent much more time on where to [place the symbols][symbols], how to [handle numbers][numbers], what type of [modifiers][] I want, a [navigation layer][] and [shortcuts][] than the base layer.
+I've spent much more time on where to [place the symbols][symbols], how to [handle numbers][numbers], what type of [modifiers][] I want, a [navigation layer][] and [shortcuts][] than the base layer, and that's where most of the benefit of my layout comes from.

-And that is where I think you can extract the most value; because the symbols you use will be much more dependent on the programming languages you use it's more worth to optimize them than to try to improve [Colemak-DH][], which is already pretty darn good.
+Symbols for example are very dependent on the programming languages you use, so there's lots of benefit to a symbols layer optimized for those.
+It's much more productive to spend time on that than to try to improve [Colemak-DH][], which is already pretty darn good.

+Even simple things like adding a [navigation layer][] (with arrow keys under your fingertips) or moving Escape are hugely beneficial.
+And of course, avoiding the gymnastics of pressing Ctrl in the lower left with the pinky is a big win.

-# My recommendation
+## My recommendation

 If you want to make a change to your setup, these are my recommendations sorted from least to most effort:

 1. Get a programmable keyboard (so you can remap things on the keyboard instead of the OS).

+   Moving Escape to Caps Lock and adding Ctrl as a [Mod-Tap][] on it are great to do on a regular keyboard.
+(You might be able to do that on the OS level too.)

 1. Get a more ergonomical keyboard.

    I think a split keyboard with tenting is a great start.